kzou55/portfolio/README.md

+## Deploying and Running
+- Use npm run dev tro run locally
+- Use npm run deploy to push the changes to github pages

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.